 The Town can help to ensure that the housing needs of these residents are met through policies which support provision of a variety of housing types and sizes of unit.
-Provision of - c) Physically Disabled Residents Through adoption and enforcement of the Building By-Law the Town ensures that new developments are consistent with the policies of the National Building Code with regard to designs which are accessible to the physically disabled.
+Provision of a mix of housing will assist these households to find appropriate shelter. - c) Physically Disabled Residents Through adoption and enforcement of the Building By-Law the Town ensures that new developments are consistent with the policies of the National Building Code with regard to designs which are accessible to the physically disabled.